hmngwy/pip-start/README.md

 ## Unit Testing
 Do `pytest` or `python setup.py test` in project root, also aliased as `test`.
 Test cases live in `./tests`.

+## Multi-environment Testing
+Do `tox` in project root.
+This means your CI should only need `pip install tox` as a minimum to test this whole package.

 ## Continuous Integration
 A basic TravisCI and CircleCI config that runs `tox` is included.